AtonFreson/SolidWorks_License_Auto-Deactivator/README.md

 A background task/service that monitors for SolidWorks to shut down, then automatically disables the license; This allows a standalone license to be used elsewhere, effectively replicating a networked license.
 Be adviced that there may be a limit to the total activations per license (reportedly 999), but this can be raised.

 ## Description:
-This VBScript is a wrapper to launch a PowerShell script that installs/is a watcher for exiting SolidWorks.
+This VBScript is a wrapper to launch a PowerShell script that installs/is a watcher for when SolidWorks turns off.
-It creates a Scheduled Task that runs the watcher script at user logon, which activates once SolidWorks is closed.
-The watcher script will then automatically deactivate the standalone license through the 'SOLIDWORKS Product Activation' Wizard.
+Specifically, it creates a Scheduled Task that runs the watcher script at user logon which activates once SolidWorks is closed.
+The watcher script will then automatically deactivate the standalone license through the *'SOLIDWORKS Product Activation'* Wizard.

-It takes ~20 seconds to detect the shutdown.
+It takes ~20 seconds to detect the shutdown and step through the Wizard.
-The 'SOLIDWORKS Product Activation' Wizard will be left on the "Deactivation Successful" page afterwards, so the user can use this as license deactivation confirmation.
+The Wizard will be left on the **"Deactivation Successful"** page afterwards, so the user can use this as license deactivation confirmation.

-This will not run if Windows is being shut down/crashing while SolidWorks is running however!
+**The script will not run if Windows is being shut down/crashing while SolidWorks is running however!**

 ## Usage:
 1. Click on the VBScript file (*ends with .vbs*) in https://github.com/AtonFreson/SolidWorks_License_Auto-Deactivator/releases/tag/release to download it.
 2. Double-click the VBScript file to run it.
+    - Accept any admin privilege requests, etc.
     - It will prompt for the main SOLIDWORKS Corp installation folder.
-3. Navigate to the SOLIDWORKS Corp folder via the File Explorer, and copy/paste from the address bar.
+4. Navigate to the *SOLIDWORKS Corp* folder via the *File Explorer*, and *copy/paste* from the address bar.

 ### Additional information:
 Changes while running the script are possible.
 Do this by editing *\<SOLIDWORKS Corp\>/Scripts/SWActivationWatcher.ps1*.
 Edits take effect after a PC reboot.